-Mathematics for the Trades-A Guided Approach, Carman and Saunders, 2011
+Materials: Mathematics for the Trades-A Guided Approach, Carman and Saunders, 2011

-General concepts covered: probability, applications to algebra, geometry, trigonometry, fractions, decimals, percentages, and math skills without using calculators.
+General concepts covered include probability, applications to algebra, geometry, trigonometry, fractions, decimals, percentages, and math skills without using calculators.
+Preparing students to use math in the workforce is the main goal of this course.
+This course will prepare Wilmington Area students for a highly competitive and technical marketplace.